CoboGlobal/cobo-waas2-python-sdk/docs/TokenizationUpdateAddressAction.md

 # TokenizationUpdateAddressAction

-The operation to perform on the blocklist or allowlist.
+The operation to perform on the blocklist or allowlist addresses list.

 ## Properties